All About In Vitro Fertilization (IVF)

 The number of embryos transferred depends on your age, medical condition and the quality of the embryos.
 Transferring fewer embryos reduces the risk of high order multiple pregnancy (triplets or more).
 However, Dr. Brown will consult with each patient individually to decide together the appropriate number of embryos used in transfer.

-Dr. Brown provides the level of personalized care that is ideal when pursuing such customized treatments as in vitro fertilization (IVF).
+Our doctors provide the level of personalized care that is ideal when pursuing such customized treatments as in vitro fertilization (IVF).
 Call Brown Fertility today at 904-260-0352 to begin IVF in Jacksonville, FL.
-Top

 Minimal Stimulation in vitro fertilization involves the same approach and procedures as traditional IVF, but with fewer drugs and injections.
 For those women who are considered good candidates, minimal stimulation IVF is an ideal treatment option.

 If you are interested in IVF, we invite you to read more about ideal IVF candidates.
 Brown Fertility has exceptional IVF success rates.
 Request an appointment online today.
 Or call us in Jacksonville at (904) 260-0352 and in Orlando at (407) 244-5515.